 Several Threatened Species Recovery Hub research projects across Australia have extended this line of research into the interactions between introduced predators and other threats.
 This work has been conducted in close partnership with managers, further confirming the value of an applied conservation research approach.

-In Northern Australia, the Northern Territory Government and Charles Darwin University have found that areas across the Top End with more frequent fire and higher levels of feral herbivores have increased feral cat occurrence (see the story on page 22).
+In Northern Australia, the Northern Territory Government and Charles Darwin University have found that areas across the Top End with more frequent fire and higher levels of feral herbivores have increased feral cat occurrence.
 Likewise, on the Tiwi Islands, research by Hugh Davies and the Tiwi Land Rangers has shown a similar pattern: more frequent severe fires equal more cats.
 And the opposite was true, too.
 Where fire management had been most successful, structural complexity of the vegetation was key to obtaining lower detection rates for cats.
 Parts of the landscape that retain such complex vegetation are critical to the persistence of Endangered mammals like the brush-tailed rabbit-rat.

 These research projects, carried out in very different habitats and with both cats and foxes, all point to the risk of amplified predation after fire.
 Following the 2019–20 bushfires, increased predation risk could cause as much or more population loss, for some species, than the fire event itself.
 Reducing post-fire predation by cats, foxes and wild dogs is now one of the priorities for conservation managers across the country.
 Local knowledge about the locations of susceptible native species, and observations of changes in the density and behaviour of cats and foxes, will be essential for targeting these interventions most effectively.